-The Chihuahua originated in Mexico and was developed in the state for which it was named.
+The Chihuahua originated in Mexico in the state for which it was named.
 A likely ancestor of the breed was the Techichi, a sacred dog of the ancient Toltecs.
-However, ancestors of the Chihuahua may have been present earlier than the ninth century.
-Some believe that the smaller size of the breed may have resulted from crossing with Chinese crested dogs.
+The ancestors of the Chihuahua may have been present earlier than the ninth century—some believe that the smaller size of the breed may have resulted from crossing with Chinese crested dogs.

-First registered by the AKC in 1904, the Chihuahua is one of the oldest breeds on the American continent and one of the smallest breeds in the world.
-The Chihuahua is a very popular dog breed.
-In part, this is due to its tiny size and big personality.
-But the Taco Bell ad campaign boosted its popularity, as did Chihuahuas being featured in reality television series as purse dogs of rich and famous young women.
+First registered by the American Kennel Club (AKC) in 1904, the Chihuahua is one of the oldest breeds on the American continent and one of the smallest breeds in the world.
+It's also highly recognizable, thanks to its tiny size and big personality.
+In the 1990s and early 2000s, Taco Bell ad campaigns starring the breed boosted its popularity, as did Chihuahuas being featured in reality television series as purse dogs of rich, famous young women.

 Smooth-coated Chihuahuas need little more than basic routine grooming due to their short hair.
-However, the long-coated variety requires more frequent grooming, especially routine hair brushing.
-Due to their small size, the Chihuahua's nails don't wear down naturally.
-It's important that you trim the nails regularly to keep them from becoming overgrown and uncomfortable.
+However, the long-coated Chihuahua varieties require more frequent grooming, especially routine hair brushing.
+Due to its small size, the Chihuahua's nails don't wear down naturally, so it's important that you trim their nails regularly to keep them from becoming overgrown and uncomfortable.

 Common Health Problems

-- Patellar Luxation: This is a dislocating kneecap and it causes the dog pain.
-You may note the dog holding his foot off the ground.
-The kneecap may pop back into place when his muscles relax and lengthen.
+- Patellar Luxation: This is a dislocating kneecap, which causes the dog pain.
+You may notice your dog holding its foot off the ground, and its kneecap may pop back into place when its muscles relax and lengthen.

 - Collapsing Trachea: This is a restriction of the windpipe that is often seen in small dogs.
-Coughing when pressure is put on the trachea is a sign of this condition.
-You should discuss it with your veterinarian.
+Coughing when pressure is put on the trachea is a sign of this condition—if you notice these symptoms, you should discuss it with your veterinarian urgently.